metabrainz/musicbrainz-server/HACKING.md

 ### JavaScript

-We have a set of JavaScript unit tests (using https://github.com/substack/tape) which we run using [PhantomJS](http://phantomjs.org/) (version 1.5 or higher).
+We have a set of JavaScript unit tests (using https://github.com/substack/tape) which can be run in a browser or under Node.js.
-These will be skipped if PhantomJS isn't found.

-Currently we have a single test file to run JavaScript tests in browsers.
-Before using it you need to compile script containing all the tests:
+To run the tests in a browser, they must be compiled first:

     $ script/compile_resources.sh tests